django-cms/django-cms-mgmt/tech-committee/about.md

 ## Processes

 ### Become a core contributor
+- Anyone can become a core contributor.
+Core contributors fork a django CMS repo into their own organisation and create a PR back into the official repository while following the django CMS instructions for creating PRs.
+- A list of existing core contributors can be found in the repo's `CONTRIBUTORS.rst`

 ### Become am member of the Tech Committee

-Anyone can join the TC meetings as a guest.
+Anyone can join the Tech Committee (TC) meetings as a guest.

-Membership on the Tech Committee will grant:
+Membership on the TC will grant:
 - the right to set the TC agenda (via PR) before TC meetings
 - write access to the django CMS Github repo which is useful for the following:
    - review and accept PRs